balohmatevz/InternetGeodataVisualizer/README.md

 Missing data for Albania

 This means that the data for Albania is missing, or the word for Albania in the list was not identified.
 In such a case you can look at the data you copied and check for Albania.
 Suppose you find the term "Nation of Albania" in the list.
-What you can do at this point is open the countries.csv file, find the etnry for Albania in the list and copy-paste it, ensuring that the first column "AL" remains the same.
+What you can do at this point is open the countries.csv file, find the entry for Albania in the list and copy-paste it, ensuring that the first column "AL" remains the same.
 The last column is the country name, which is mapped.
 So duplicate the row for Albania and change the name to "NATION OF ALBANIA".
 Save the file and re-run the visualization program.
 Albania will not have its data applied.

 ![Missing country entry fixed](http://ss13.eu/dump/laptop/2015-05-02/2015-05-02_11-30-20.png)

 Missing country entry fixed

 Note: Only the letter (alpha) representation is applied and upper/lower case does not matter. only English alphabet characters are used in matching.
 So "ALBANIA" == "ALB#ANIA" == "Albania" == "Alba nia" == "albaŠŠŠŠnia" == "alba,;nia".
-Also note that the program expects 5 columns in the coutnries.csv file, all of which begin and end with a quote (") character with no whitespaces on either side.
-If you are adding a completely new coutnry, the row should look like this:
+Also note that the program expects 5 columns in the countries.csv file, all of which begin and end with a quote (") character with no white spaces on either side.
+If you are adding a completely new country, the row should look like this:

 - "XK","","","","KOSOVO"